Beaver Community Center Expansion

 Following a series of on-campus workshops and design charrettes, our team worked with campus stakeholders to achieve consensus on a modern addition that connects to the Perkins Student Center via a glass bridge.
 The existing one-story BCC is expanded to the east by a two-story addition with an Athletic Department suite on the first floor, and a Kinesiology Department suite on the second floor.
 Existing locker rooms to the north of the Performance Gymnasium are repurposed to provide classrooms, training suite, official’s locker rooms and public toilet rooms.
 The existing fitness center and kinesiology areas on the west side of the Gymnasium are renovated for team and visitor locker rooms.
 A major addition west of the team lockers includes a multi-purpose gymnasium, significantly expanded fitness, a large multipurpose room, biomechanics lab and exercise physiology lab.
 The west entrance lobby provides views into activity areas; the east entry provides access to department suites and connects to the west lobby via a wide concourse that accommodates spectator access to the Performance Gymnasium.

 A glass pedestrian connection and an expansion of the Student Center includes open socialization space, a new C-Store and shell space for a future dining expansion.
 The architectural context of the BCC expansion mediates between the context of both existing structures through the use of extensive glazing, masonry, variegated Indiana limestone, fiber cement panels and metal panels.
-The BCC is designed to LEED Silver standards and is projected to open in February 2022.
+The BCC is designed to LEED Silver standards.